Thermostats without conjugate points: Introduction

-\begin{remark} In establishing the result for geodesic flows, Eberlein uses Klingenberg \cite{klingenberg1974riemannian} to argue that an Anosov geodesic flow must be without conjugate points.
-In absence of such a result for thermostats admitting dominated splittings, we assume that the thermostat is without conjugate points. \end{remark}
+\begin{remark} In establishing the result for geodesic flows, Eberlein uses Klingenberg \cite{klingenberg74} to argue that an Anosov geodesic flow must have no conjugate points.
+In the absence of such a result for projectively Anosov thermostats, we assume that the thermostat is without conjugate points. \end{remark}